-Each dog bite is unique and it can be tricky to determine what kind of scar will form from the injury.
-Many factors play a role in scarring including what area of the body was involved and the depth and severity of the bite.
-Dog Bites usually result in irregular shaped wounds and are not clean cuts making the healing process much longer.
+Every dog bite is unique and it can be tricky to determine what kind of scar will form from the injury.
+Many factors play a role in scarring, including what area of the body was involved and the depth and severity of the bite.
+Dog Bites usually result in irregularly shaped wounds and are not clean cuts, which makes the healing process much longer.

 Try to keep the area out of the sun.
-If sun exposure in unavoidable, make sure to apply a strong sunscreen or keep the scar covered.
-The sun’s UV rays can cause darkening and discoloration to the area.
+If sun exposure is unavoidable, make sure to apply a strong sunscreen or keep the scar covered.
+The sun’s UV rays can cause darkening and discoloration in the area.

 Other beneficial treatments include massaging the scar, exercising, and practicing a healthy diet.